 We are now in a position to examine where the Lord will first touch earth upon His Return.

-To the east of Israel across the Jordan River is a long series of mountain ranges that extends far beyond Israel's northernmost and southernmost points and passes through the territories that touched Israel's eastern biblical border, namely (from north to south), they are Bashan, Ammon, Moab and Edom.
+To the east of Israel across the Jordan River is a long series of mountain ranges that extends far beyond Israel's northernmost and southernmost points and passes through the territories that touched Israel's ancient border east of the Jordan, namely (from north to south), Bashan, Ammon, Moab and Edom.
 In regard to the prophesied destruction of Jerusalem by the Romans, the Lord warned, But when you see Jerusalem surrounded by armies, then recognize that her desolation is near.
 21. Then those who are in Judea must flee to the mountains (Luke 21:20-21).
 It was to these mountains that the Judean believers fled in 68 AD during a break in the Roman siege of Jerusalem, specifically to Pella, a city of the biblical Decapolis in northern Jordan, between the Sea of Galilee and the Dead Sea.
 In a manner similar to which He warned that former generation of Israelites, the Lord also warned the Tribulation generation through His apostles,

-testimony to all the nations, and then the end will come.
-15. Therefore when you see the ABOMINATION OF DESOLATION which was spoken of through Daniel the prophet, standing in
+a testimony to all the nations, and then the end will come.
+15. Therefore when you see the ABOMINATION OF DESOLATION which was spoken of through Daniel the prophet, standing

 ~ Matthew 24:14-16 ~